informatics-lab/blog/_posts/2016-06-09-bright-outlook.md

 ![Uni display](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2016-06-09-bright-outlook/uni-display.jpg)

-We’re displaying the students work at the Met Office during the start of June and will be committing some of the responses into a pinterest board, to be released soon.
+We’re displaying the students work at the Met Office during the start of June and will be collating some of the responses into a pinterest board, to be released soon.

 ## Looking ahead